bymzy/chatingroom/README.md

 # Desc
-this is a chatting room just for fun by mzy.
+This is a chatting room just for fun by mzy.

 # Usage
 ```